 Autonomous networks require the collection, description, usage, storage, and analysis of data.
-The analysis of data and information, resulting in an understanding of what the data and information mean is often referred to as knowledge.
+The analysis of data and information, resulting in an understanding of what the data and information mean, is often referred to as knowledge.

-Data, information, and knowledge which is required for the controllers to operate the managed entity and in its goal of supporting the continuous exploratory evolution, realtime online experimental validation, and dynamic adaptation.
+Data, information, and knowledge are required for the controllers to operate the managed entity and in its goal of supporting the continuous exploratory evolution, realtime online experimental validation, and dynamic adaptation.

-Knowledge base is a subsystem which manages storage, querying, export, import and optimization and update knowledge, including that derived from different sources including structured or unstructured data from various components or other subsystems.
+Knowledge base is a subsystem which manages storage, querying, export, import and optimization and update knowledge.

-NOTE 1 - Knowledge includes metadata which is derived from the capabilities, status of AN components.
+NOTE 1 - Knowledge includes metadata which is derived from the capabilities and status of AN components.
 This knowledge is stored and exchanged as part of interactions of AN components with knowledge base.
 Knowledge can be derived from different sources including structured or unstructured data from various actors involved in a use case and/or various experiments in AN Sandbox.